“Abundance of Soil Mites (Arachnida: Acari) In a Natural Soil of Central Argentina” (2005)

 “Ants of the North Quabbin Region” (2008)

 This website provides information about ants, specifically in the Quabbin region.
 This site provides links to different sections which provides more detailed information on topics like body structure, life cycle, role in the environment, and specific types of ants.
 There are many helpful pictures that help to explain or show the information the site talks about.
 For example, there are pictures that show the different types of ants in the region, body parts, as well as examples of ant nests.
 Some of the pictures are links to provide further information.
 Overall, this site is easy to navigate.
 There is a glossary link where key terms are defined, and there are words in bold throughout the website text that contain a link to the definition.
-This website is a good resource for finding basic but important information about ants, and therefore received a score of 7.8+
+This website is a good resource for finding basic but important information about ants.

 This site contains information about all types of arthropods in the soil.
 The first paragraph contains generalized information about arthropods and their place in the soil, while the rest of the website is broken into paragraphs containing specific information about each different kind of arthropod and what it does.
 There is a paragraph about how to collect soil arthropods, as well as a paragraph about where they live, their abundance, and, in general, what they do.
 This website is extremely well organized, easy to navigate and understand, and contains relevant, correct information.
-It also has relevant, helpful visual aids.
-This site scored a 7.2+.“Asian Subterranean Termite, Coptotermes gestroi (=havilandi) (Wasmann) (Insecta: Isoptera: Rhinotermitidae) " (undated)
+It also has relevant, helpful visual aids.“Asian Subterranean Termite, Coptotermes gestroi (=havilandi) (Wasmann) (Insecta: Isoptera: Rhinotermitidae) " (undated)

 “Beneficial Soil Invertebrates” (2015)